-Join Aaron F. Ross for an in-depth discussion in this video Working with nCaches, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Working with nCaches, part of Learning Maya nCloth 2012.

 One of the coolest features of Nucleus is the ability to save out multiple…caches per object.
 That means that we can save variations on the same…animation, we can swap those out, we can blend them, we can even animate…the blending, we can even go in and paint certain areas to use one cache, and…other areas to use another cache.…In this scene, what I have got is a character who's just draped with a scarf, and…when I press Play, you'll see that the scarf is just going to settle down for a…second.
 It takes about one second to come out of its initial state.
 You'll see…that a lot with nCloth is, even though you set an initial state, you'll still need…to have about one second run up while that cloth settles.…